 Your current smile may not be as brilliant as it once was.
-Years of wear and tear, injury, or poor care can hurt the look and function of your teeth.
+Years of wear and tear, injury, and poor care can hurt the look and function of your teeth.
 Dr. Adachi and his team change lives every day through restorative dentistry.
 Rejuvenate your smile today!

 DENTAL IMPLANTS IN HONOLULU HAWAII